fengjixuchui/invader/README.md

 # Why invader framework?

-> A lot of RAT modules
+> A lot of Remote Administration Tool modules

     INFO: Invader Framework has a lot of python and powershell modules for full remote control!